hashimati/Service-Requests-Offers-Microservices/README.md

     }
 }
 ```
-Finally, we will configure security and JWT configuration in application.yml.
+Finally, we will configure security and JWT properties in application.yml.
 ```
 src\main\resources\application.yml
 ```